Mets rally, move to 10-1 with 8th straight win

 Wheeler retired the final 16 batters he faced.
 Miami’s run came in the first inning, when Miguel Rojas planted a 2-and-0 fastball over the heart of the plate into the leftfield stands.
 The 431-foot rocket was the career-high second homer of the year for Rojas, a light-hitting infielder.

+“Very satisfying,” Wheeler said.
+“I was a little nervous at first.
+I made that one mistake to Rojas.
+The ball leaked back over the middle and he made me pay for it, but I was able to settle in after that.”

+Wheeler’s first pitch became a footnote in Mets history.
+It marked the first time the team’s big-five group of starters — Noah Syndergaard, Jacob deGrom, Matt Harvey, Steven Matz and Wheeler — started consecutive games after years of anticipation.

-With the return to the majors came a change in atmosphere for Wheeler.
-Last week in Las Vegas, Wheeler pitched well in front of an announced crowd of 7,083.
-This week, pitching in Miami, Wheeler pitched even better in front of an announced crowd of 6,150.
+Last week, in Las Vegas, Wheeler pitched well in front of an announced crowd of 7,083.
+This week, in Miami, Wheeler pitched even better in front of an announced crowd of 6,150.

-AJ Ramos, getting his first save chance of the year, got two outs in the ninth to end it.
-For the former All-Star Marlins closer, it was his first save at Marlins Park since the Mets obtained him in a trade with Miami last summer.

-Kevin Plawecki, thrust into the full-time catching role by Travis d’Arnaud’s partially torn UCL, was hit on the left hand by a 98-mph fastball from Tayron Guerrero in the eighth.
-He fell and was slow to get up but initially stayed in the game.
-He scored on Gonzalez’s go-ahead single, but when his spot in the lineup came around again later in the inning, Tomas Nido hit for him.
+The Mets have six comeback wins in their first 11 games of the season.

+“What we’re going to see throughout the season is when we’re down, we know how to get the job done,” Callaway said.
+“We’re never going to give up.
+It’s going to be a case of ‘Hey, we’ve been there.
+We’ve done it.
+Let’s hang in there and try to come back.’
+That’s probably the biggest part of a good start like this.”

 Comments